 And it seemed to be extremely difficult to convince them to keep him in there and to keep persisting with this guy.
-So eventually, eventually he was with a lot of fuss and difficult negotiations.
+So eventually, he was with a lot of fuss and difficult negotiations.
 He was released from therapy with very little progress.
-And he was sent home for his daughter, who is not a personal trainer doesn’t know anything about rehabilitating somebody who’s recovering from stroke.
+He was sent home for his daughter, who is not a personal trainer and doesn’t know anything about rehabilitating somebody who’s recovering from a stroke.
 She has no experience in that area, to become responsible for helping him recover.

 Sorry, my dog, just found me.
 This is Harper.
 She’s our clinic dog she found me.
 She can hear me she came running in here sorry.
 This is Harper Lee.

 And this person who is now responsible for her dad, and his therapy results has been able to achieve way more than they did in six months. rehabilitation.